 Among all the pipettes available in the market, Curiox users find that Rainin® pipette is best at handling small volumes of 5 – 15 microliters, particularly when a solution is sticky or viscous due to the high content of proteins and additives.
 Rainin pipette tips have a long narrow body and small orifice which minimizes a chance of wicking of a solution onto a tip.
 Pipettes of other brands and suppliers can be used but they need a bit of skill to precisely handle small volumes.

-A DropArray microplate is as easy to use as a traditional microplate because the hydrophilic spots on the plate attract reagents while the hydrophobic surface between the spots repels reagents.
+A DropArray microplate does not require any special skills because the hydrophilic spots on the plate attract reagents while the hydrophobic surface between the spots repels reagents.
 A dispensed droplet adheres to a spot and does not come off during the typical handling expected for a plate.
 When dispensing reagents at small volumes for bead-based assay applications or replacing centrifugation for flow cytometry cell processing, DropArray improves workflow over traditional methods.

 A DropArray Washing Station typically needs ~110 ml for a 1x washing cycle.
 A 1x wash cycle and 3x wash cycles need ~2 min and ~4 min respectively, including 30 seconds of built-in rest time needed before starting the next wash process for precipitating beads onto the surface of a plate.